-Each Seller represents, warrants, and agrees, severally with respect to itself only, as of the date hereof as follows:
+Each Seller represents, warrants, and agrees severally with respect to itself only, as of the date hereof as follows:

 3.1 Capacity; Authority; Execution and Delivery; Enforceability.
 Such Seller has the full power and authority to execute, deliver and perform this Agreement and to consummate the transactions contemplated hereby.
 The execution and delivery by such Seller of this Agreement and the consummation by such Seller of the transactions contemplated hereby have been duly authorized by all necessary action on the part of such Seller and no other proceedings on the part of such Seller are necessary to approve this Agreement and to consummate the transactions contemplated hereby.
-Such Seller has duly executed and delivered this Agreement (and will duly execute and deliver any Opco Unit Assignment Agreement, any other transfer documents described in Section 2.2(c) and, if such Seller is a Holdco Seller, a Redemption Agreement), and, assuming due execution and delivery by the Purchaser, each such agreement constitutes or will constitute the legal, valid and binding obligation of such Seller, enforceable against such Seller in accordance with its terms, except as enforceability may be limited by applicable bankruptcy, insolvency, reorganization, fraudulent conveyance or transfer, moratorium or similar laws affecting the enforcement of creditors' rights generally or by equitable principles relating to enforceability.
+Such Seller and no other proceedings on the part of such Seller are necessary to approve this Agreement and to consummate the transactions contemplated hereby.
+Such Seller has duly executed and delivered this Agreement (and will duly execute and deliver any Opco Unit Assignment Agreement and any other transfer documents described in Section 2.2(c)), and, assuming due execution and delivery by the Purchaser, each such agreement constitutes or will constitute the legal, valid and binding obligation of such Seller, enforceable against such Seller in accordance with its terms, except as enforceability may be limited by applicable bankruptcy, insolvency, reorganization, fraudulent conveyance or transfer, moratorium or similar laws affecting the enforcement of creditors' rights generally or by equitable principles relating to enforceability.

 3.2 Title.
+Such Seller owns beneficially and of record and has full power and authority to convey, free and clear of any Liens, the Opco Units and shares of Class B Common Stock included in the Purchased Paired Interests (subject to any transfer restrictions of general applicability as may be provided under the Securities Act and the "blue sky" laws of the various states of the United States).
+Assuming the Purchaser has the requisite power and authority to be the lawful owner of the Opco Units and shares of Class B Common Stock, upon such Seller's receipt of the applicable purchase price and the transfer of the Purchased Paired Interests at the Closing, good, valid and marketable title to the Opco Units and shares of Class B Common Stock included in the Purchased Paired Interests, will pass to the Purchaser, free and clear of any Liens.

-- (a) If such Seller is a Holdco Seller, as of the date hereof, such Seller owns beneficially and of record and has full power and authority to convey, free and clear of any Liens, the number of Holdco Units listed opposite such Seller's name on Schedule II hereto (subject to any transfer restrictions of general applicability as may be provided under the Securities Act and the "blue sky" laws of the various states of the United States and under the Second Amended and Restated Limited Liability Company Agreement of Management Holdco). - (b) Such Seller owns, or if such Seller is a Holdco Seller, upon execution and delivery of a Redemption Agreement and consummation of the redemption and exchange contemplated therein, such Seller will own, beneficially and of record and has or will have, as applicable, full power and authority to convey, free and clear of any Liens, the Opco Units and shares of Class B Common Stock included in the Initial Purchased Paired Interests or Additional Purchased Paired Interests, as applicable (subject to any transfer restrictions of general applicability as may be provided under the Securities Act and the "blue sky" laws of the various states of the United States).
-Assuming the Purchaser has the requisite power and authority to be the lawful owner of the Opco Units and shares of Class B Common Stock, upon such Seller's receipt of the applicable purchase price and the transfer of the Initial Purchased Paired Interests or Additional Purchased Paired Interests at the Initial Closing or any Additional Closing, as applicable, good, valid and marketable title to the Opco Units and shares of Class B Common Stock included in the Initial Purchased Paired Interests or any Additional Purchased Paired Interests, as applicable, will pass to the Purchaser, free and clear of any Liens. - 3.3 No Conflicts.
-Assuming the satisfaction of the conditions set forth in Section 2.3(a) hereto, neither the execution nor the delivery of this Agreement (and any Opco Unit Assignment Agreement, any other transfer documents described in Section 2.2(c) and, if such Seller is a Holdco Seller, any Redemption Agreement) nor the consummation of the transactions contemplated hereby and thereby will (i) result in any breach of or constitute a default under any term of any material agreement, mortgage, indenture, license, permit, lease, or other instrument, or (ii) conflict with or result in a violation of any judgment, decree, order, law, or regulation by which such Seller is bound.
+3.3 No Conflicts.
+Neither the execution nor the delivery of this Agreement (and any Opco Unit Assignment Agreement and any other transfer documents described in Section 2.2(c)) nor the consummation of the transactions contemplated hereby will (i) result in any breach of or constitute a default under any term of any material agreement, mortgage, indenture, license, permit, lease, or other instrument, or (ii) conflict with or result in a violation of any judgment, decree, order, law, or regulation by which such Seller is bound.